drkreddy/STEP_app_store/README.md

-**STEP15Site**
+**STEPAppsStore**

-This application is to organise repositories of all participants of STEP'15 and also to have their creations collectively in one place.
+This application is to organise repositories of all participants of STEP and also to have their creations collectively in one place.

 Primary aim is to list down the repos and their details.